greg-bt/greg-bt.github.io/_posts/2021-09-19-Google2021Beginners-01.md

 ---
 layout: writeup
-title: "Challenge #1 - Novosibirsk Chemical plant"
+title: "1 - Novosibirsk Chemical plant"
-ctf: Google CTF 2021 - Beginners Quest
+ctf: Google CTF 2021 Beginners Quest
 nextWrite: "Google2021Beginners-02"
 ---
 This first challenge takes us to a [website](https://cctv-web.2021.ctfcompetition.com/ "website") where we are greeted with a password form.
 Viewing the page source we can see a script tag, containing the `checkPassword` function.
 This function is ran when we submit the form so our first approach will be to reverse the function.